 The “what you don’t know can’t hurt you” principle does not work in cybersecurity.
 Cyberthreats are invisible, but their consequences are very much apparent.
 Without regular testing of your protection, you have no idea if it matches the attackers’ efforts.

-During the last few years, the number of internet crimes has increased dramatically.
+During the last few years, internet crimes have increased dramatically.
 Businesses that are victims of cyber-attacks suffer from financial loss and customer trust – they lose the reputation of a trustworthy partner.

 So, regardless of the size of your business, protecting your customers’ information should be your top priority.